Lucianod28/Ada-project/Products bought together.md

 ## Relative count

-Below we can see the top 5 pairs after relativizing the co-occurences.
+Below we can see the top 5 pairs after relativizing the co-occurrences.
 We also removed pairs which were bought less than 100 times (because when one product was bought only once ever, it would result in 100% but that is not a useful conclusion but rather an outlier).

 The interpretation of percentage is: of all transactions where Primary product was bought, the fraction of transactions where Secondary product was bought as well.